Debut Shopify Theme in 2026: Should You Still Use It?

 Modern UX Expectations

 Customers now expect smooth mobile navigation, strong visual hierarchy, product media, trust signals, and quick product discovery.
-If your Debut setup feels dated, the theme may be affecting how users experience your brand.
+If your Debut setup feels dated compared to competitors, the theme may be affecting how users experience your brand and your overall conversion rate.

 Debut vs Newer Shopify Theme Architecture